firetools/qgis2fds/README.md

 ---

-The development of *qgis2fds* is funded by a grant from the Italian Ministry of Foreign Affairs and International Cooperation.
+The development of *qgis2fds* has been funded by a grant from the Italian Ministry of Foreign Affairs and International Cooperation.

 By the research project WUIFI-21 (High fidelity computational fluid dynamics modeling of forest fires for Wildland-Urban Interface communities resilience and protection) the participating organizations intend to extend the capabilities of FDS on the prediction of wildland-urban interface fires propagation.

 ![MAECI](https://github.com/firetools/qgis2fds/wiki/p/web/logo-maeci.jpeg)